Quantitative low-temperature spectral asymptotics for reversible diffusions in temperature-dependent domains: Setting and notation

 While the opposite sign is sometimes preferred in the definition of the signed distance, our choice of convention is motivated by the identities ~$A\cap B = (\sigma_A \land \sigma_B)^{-1}(\R_+^*)$,~$A\cup B = (\sigma_A \lor \sigma_B)^{-1}(\R_+^*)$ for two open sets~$A,B\subset \R^d$.
 We denote the unit outward normal at a point~$x\in\partial \Omega_\beta$ by~$\n_{\Omega_\beta}(x) = -\nabla \sigma_{\Omega_\beta}(x)$.

 Various other assumptions which will enter in the statement of our results are given in Section~\ref{subsec:geometric_assumptions}. \paragraph{Critical points of the potential.} We assume throughout this work that the potential~$V$ is a smooth Morse function over~$\R^d$, meaning that at each point~$z$ such that~$\nabla V(z)=0$, the Hessian~$\nabla^2 V(z)$ is non-degenerate.
+Relaxing this (generic) assumption leads to a range of possible behaviors for the dynamics~\eqref{eq:overdamped_langevin}, see~\cite{BG10,LN15,LPNV24,D24,ABM25} for related quantitative studies of metastability in such settings.
+These effects are however not the primary concern of this work.

 This condition implies in particular that critical points of~$V$ are isolated, and are therefore finitely many inside~$\mathcal K$.
 We also assume that~$V$ is globally bounded from below.
 We recall that the index of a critical point~$z\in\R^d$ for~$V$ is the number of negative eigenvalues of~$\nabla^2 V(z)$:

 For~$0\leq k \leq d$, denote by~$N_k$ the number of critical points of index~$k$ located in~$\mathcal K$:

 Thus,~$V$ has~$N$ critical points in~$\mathcal K$, and, for instance,~$N_0$ local minima.
 Finally, we fix an enumeration~$(z_i)_{0\leq i< N}$ of the critical points of~$V$ in~$\mathcal K$, chosen so that (with the convention~$N_0+\dots+N_{k-1}=0$ for~$k=0$):